How to fund a business in Italy

 - 13 Business funding solutions: what we can provide to help you start your company in Italy

-Business property loans in Italy
+Business funding solutions in Italy for foreigners

-There are so many reasons to love Italy and why it attracts millions of visitors every year.
+There are so many reasons to love Italy and this is why it attracts millions of visitors every year.
 People from all over the world come for the beautiful natural scenery and landscapes, the rich culture, the ancient monuments and sites, and of course, the delicious Italian food and wine.
-Consequently, the country also attracts foreign entrepreneurs interested in investing in property-based businesses such as hotels, bed and breakfasts, and holiday homes.
+Consequently, the country also attracts foreign entrepreneurs interested in investing in property-based businesses such as hotels, sustainable tourism, bed and breakfasts, and holiday homes.